ekstdo/keyboard-color-combo/README.md

 You can combine **c**, **m**, **x** and **s** to make bigger shortcuts, for example `cx t 00ff00` would make the T-Key green if both ctrl **and** alt are pressed.

+Flatpaks are unfortunately all called the same.
+At least under KDE they are called "kthreadd", so you can only create and use one configuration for all Flatpaks together.

 With all that information we can define a simple config:
 ```
 [standard]
     b s